grafana/tutorials/content/tutorials/grafana-fundamentals.md

 - Browse to [localhost:8081](http://localhost:8081).
 - Refresh the page repeatedly to generate traffic.
-  When Grafana triggers the alert, it sends a request to the web hook you set up earlier. ((I did this, it did not generate an alert.))
+  When Grafana triggers the alert, it sends a request to the web hook you set up earlier.
 - Browse to the Request Bin you created earlier, to inspect the alert notification.

 ### Pause an alert